 Then deploy this file and get its output like below: –

 Now we explore some ways to use the like-above created secrets in pods definition.
 But first, we must note the below points:

 - Multiple Pods can refer to the same.

 - Secret data will appear as files inside a container.
-It is up to container to how to use it.
+After that, it is up to the container to how to use it.

-- Secrets and referring pods should be in same.
+- Secrets and referring pods should be in the same.

 - Secrets must be created before using in.

-We can use Secret in pod by using following ways:
+We can use Secret in a pod by using the following ways: